KathreftisAI/felicity/README.md

 You can activate the bash autocompletion by installing the package bash-completion.
 It will automatically detect and load the file <code>/opt/felicity/.bash_completion</code> for the otrs user.

 After restarting your shell, you can just type bin/otrs.Console.pl followed by TAB, and it will list all available commands.
 If you type a few characters of the command name, TAB will show all matching commands.
 After typing a complete command, all possible options and arguments will be shown by pressing TAB.

-# getting started
-We have provided a basic ticket life cycle creation to issue closure functionality but feel free to explore.

--- Insert ticket creation and issue closure functionality here --

 # bug reporting
 We know that we are far from perfect but we'll want to know where we made mistakes and would like to fix those mistakes.